akashkau1224/hugo-mock-landing-page-domain-name/USER-STORIES.md

 * As a user, I want easily browsable courses so I can find whatever I need.

-* As an educator, I want a platform where I can easily monetize my classes and courses.
+* As an educator, I want a platform where I can easily monetize my classes and courses with a barrier of entry not too high.

 * As a user, I want my instructors to be as high quality as possible, and having to go through a rigorous verification process.